tusharbhutt/Endless-Nodes/README.md

 ![comboparameterizerprompt](./img/comboparameterizerprompt.png)

-## Aesthetic Scoring Output ##
+## Aesthetic Scorer

-This node will output a predicted aestheic score as a number and dispaly it with the appropriate node (e.g., rgthree's "Any" node).
+This node will output a predicted aestheic score as a number and display it with the appropriate node (e.g., rgthree's ["Any"](https://github.com/rgthree/rgthree-comfy#display-any) node).
 I took the node from https://github.com/strimmlarn that does aesthetic scoring and repurposed it so that it is simpler and outputs the score as a number.
 I combined the model loader and score calculator into one, and removed the Aesthetic Score Sorter.

 ![aestheticone](./img/aestheticone.png)